Israt-Tonni/Hangman-game/README.md

 # Hangman-game
 This game is called "Hangman" and the objective is to guess the letters in a hidden word before the player runs out of attempts.
+The game randomly selects a word from a list and displays it to the player as a series of underscores.
+The player then guesses letters one at a time, and if the guessed letter is in the word, the corresponding underscores are replaced with the letter.
+If the guessed letter is not in the word, the player receives an incorrect guess and a part of a "hangman" figure is drawn.
+If the player correctly guesses all the letters in the word before running out of incorrect guesses, they win the game.